KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
 2. ESLint issues:
    - node_helper.js: Line 3, Column 7: 'once' is assigned a value but never used. (rule: no-unused-vars)
+   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 6, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 11, Column 3: Package top-level property "author" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 12, Column 3: Package top-level property "license" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 13, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 16, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 20, Column 3: The field 'dependencies' does nothing and can be removed. (rule: package-json/no-empty-fields)
+   - package.json: Line 20, Column 3: Package top-level property "dependencies" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 22, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 23, Column 3: The field 'devDependencies' does nothing and can be removed. (rule: package-json/no-empty-fields)
+   - package.json: Line 23, Column 3: Package top-level property "devDependencies" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 24, Column 3: Package top-level property "scripts" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-WeeklySchedule by pinsdorf](https://github.com/pinsdorf/MMM-WeeklySchedule)